Double BFV quantisation of 3d Gravity: BF to EH reduction: Quantum picture

 \section{\texorpdfstring{$BF$}{BF} to EH reduction: Quantum picture}

-The goal of this section is to approach BFV quantisation of three dimensional gravity exploiting the relation to BF theory and its BFV quantisation, adapting the one developed by Cattaneo, Mnev and Reshetikhin in \cite{CMR2} to the nondegenerate sector, and to compare it with the standard quantisation of Einstein--Hilbert gravity.
+The goal of this section is to approach BFV quantisation of three dimensional gravity, using the relation to BF theory and its BFV quantisation to its full extent.
+Our starting point is going to be an adaptation of the quantization of BF theory developed by Cattaneo, Mnev and Reshetikhin in \cite{CMR2}, and we are going to transfer this quantization to Einstein--Hilbert gravity, using the relation between the respective classical theories.

 We follow the procedure outlined in Sections \ref{s:doubleBFV} and \ref{s:quantisation_BFVonBFV} applied to the cohomological description of the classical BFV relation between $BF$ theory and Einstein--Hilbert theory given in Section \ref{s:BFVonBFV_Classical}.
 The first step in this program is finding a quantisation of the double BFV data $\mathbb{BFV}_{BF}=\left(\FF_{BF},\bbomega_{BF},\mathbb{Q}_{BF},\mathbb{S}_{BF}\right)$.
 In order to do so we use the geometric quantisation approach and choose a polarisation.
 Recall that the symplectic form has Darboux form